 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S. identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The Russian department participates in the Honors Program.
-Eligibility requirements, application procedures and specific project expectations for the Russian department are available either from the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 The Russian Studies major prepares students for meaningful personal and professional interactions with Russian speakers all over the globe.
 Russian majors achieve advanced proficiency in one of the world's most widely spoken languages; in addition, they gain a profound understanding of Russian culture as well as the historical and political contexts in which it has developed.

 In consultation with an advisor from within the department, students will develop a major plan with a focus on language and the interdisciplinary study of Russia.
 All majors will include no fewer than 9 courses (36 credits), with the following requirements:

 - Language Proficiency